cloudflare/cloudflare-docs/content/learning-paths/modules/security/bot-management-planning/site-traffic.md

 Verified bots are blocked by default when you create [firewall rules](/firewall/) using `cf.bot_management.score`.

-To allow verified bots, you would need to include `not (cf.botManagement.verifiedBot)` as part of a firewall rule.
+To allow verified bots, you would need to include `not (cf.bot_management.verified_bot)` as part of a firewall rule.

 ---